python-poetry/poetry/docs/configuration.md

 in Poetry's runtime environment.
 If a user runs `poetry run pip` when this option is set to `true`, the `pip` the embedded instance of `pip` is used.

-You can safely set this, along with `no-setuptools`, to `true`, if you desire a virtual environment with no additional packages.
+You can safely set this to `true`, if you desire a virtual environment with no additional packages.
 This is desirable for production environments.
 {{% /note %}}

-### `virtualenvs.options.no-setuptools`

-**Type**: `boolean`

-**Default**: `false`

-**Environment Variable**: `POETRY_VIRTUALENVS_OPTIONS_NO_SETUPTOOLS`

-*Introduced in 1.2.0*

-If set to `true` the `--no-setuptools` parameter is passed to `virtualenv` on creation of the virtual environment.
-This means when a new virtual environment is created, `setuptools` will not be installed in the environment.
-Poetry, for its internal operations, does not require `setuptools` and this can safely be set to `true`.

-For environments using python 3.12 or later, `virtualenv` defaults to not installing `setuptools` when creating a virtual environment.
-In such environments this poetry configuration option therefore has no effect:
-`setuptools` is not installed either way.
-If your project relies on `setuptools`, you should declare it as a dependency.

-{{% warning %}}
-Some development tools like IDEs, make an assumption that `setuptools` (and other) packages are always present and available within a virtual environment.
-This can cause some features in these tools to not work as expected.
-{{% /warning %}}

 ### `virtualenvs.options.system-site-packages`